-When any employee reasonably suspects or believes that another staff member may have crossed the boundaries specified in this policy, he or she must immediately report the matter to a school administrator (Learning Center Director and/or Director of Human Resources).
+When any employee reasonably suspects or believes that another staff member may have crossed the boundaries specified in this policy, he or she must immediately report the matter to a school administrator (Learning Center Director and/or Human Resources Manager).
 All reports shall be as confidential as possible under the circumstances.
-It is the duty of the Learning Center Director and/or Director of Human Resources to investigate and thoroughly report the situation.
+It is the duty of the Learning Center Director and/or Human Resources Manager to investigate and thoroughly report the situation.
 Employees must also report to the administration any awareness or concern of student behavior that crosses boundaries or where a student appears to be at risk for sexual abuse.